BU-Spark/ml-herbarium/POC/Tertiary_Task/README.md

 ### Data Visualization

 In order to visualize the data I have created a script `scc_jobs/job_flower_test.sh` that will create the visualizations seen in `outputs/plants_36_epochs_segm`

+# ML-Herbarium Tertiary Task EVA

+This is based on the [repo](https://github.com/baaivision/EVA/tree/master/EVA-01/det) and instructions can be found there in terms of installing the EVA model.
+One major issue was that when finetuning the model it went from the base 4 GB to 12 GB.
+When searching online we found that this maybe due to the code from detectron2 using floating-point 32.

+I also have a file under `scc_jobs/create_dataset.py` which can help with creating the plants json file to format need for EVA.
+We use the repo stored [here](/projectnb/sparkgrp/ml-herbarium-grp/ml-herbarium-data/Tertiary_Task/EVA)

+Currently I was not able to debug the model in order to test it.
+I would recommend using the guide [here](https://colab.research.google.com/drive/16jcaJoc6bCFAQ96jDe2HwtXj7BMD_-m5) in order to format the data into the COCO like style

+Once you have the data in the correct format you can look at changing the configurations in `tools/train.py` or start from scratch and use my code as a guide as to what I have done.